AnaRankovic/guestbook/guestbook/README.md

 	#rand-seq-elem

-  Function that contants algorithm that chooses random line from file "youtube-links.txt".
+  Function that contains algorithm that chooses random line from file "youtube-links.txt".
-  Body of this function is algotithm:
+  Body of this function is algorithm:

     (let [f (fn [[k old] new]
             [(inc k) (if (zero? (rand-int k)) new old)])]